Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • arterial hypertension - increased blood pressure;

-• myocardial hypertrophy - an increase in the volume of the heart muscle, arises from a high load on the myocardium.
+• myocardial hypertrophy - an increase in the volume of the heart muscle, occurs due to high load on the myocardium.

-Some of the above causes of ischemia are reversible ( tachycardia) or are easily treatable, in case of timely detection ( arterial hypertension), some - appear suddenly ( thrombosis) and pose a great danger to life.
+Some of the given causes of ischemia are reversible ( tachycardia) or are easy to treat if detected early ( arterial hypertension), some appear suddenly ( thrombosis) and pose a huge danger to life.

 Causal changes in the cardiovascular system do not occur spontaneously; as a rule, they take years to develop.
-And if you pay attention to your own well-being in time and exclude possible risk factors - ischemia, in most cases, can be avoided.
-The main risk factors for the development of coronary artery disease can be roughly divided into reversible and irreversible.
+And if you pay attention to your own well-being in time and exclude possible risk factors, ischemia, in most cases, can be avoided.
+The main risk factors for the development of coronary artery disease can be divided into reversible and irreversible.

 Irreversible risk factors:

-Diabetes - in addition to the danger of hyperglycemia, diabetes mellitus can significantly accelerate the risk of ischemia.
-The increased level of glucose in the blood contributes to damage to the vascular wall, including the coronary vessels.
-In addition to the direct danger to blood vessels, diabetes mellitus contributes to the accumulation of fat, thereby exacerbating the negative effect on the heart arteries.
+Diabetes - In addition to the danger of hyperglycemia, diabetes mellitus can significantly accelerate the risk of developing ischemia.
+An increased level of glucose in the blood contributes to damage to the vascular wall, including the coronary vessels.
+In addition to the direct danger to blood vessels, diabetes mellitus promotes the accumulation of fat, thereby exacerbating the negative effect on the heart arteries.

 Hypothyroidism - insufficient production of thyroid hormones.
-As in the case of diabetes mellitus, hypothyroidism, in addition to its negative effect on the state of the coronary arteries, contributes to obesity, which, in turn, is an additional risk factor for the development of ischemia and related complications.
+As in the case of diabetes mellitus, hypothyroidism, in addition to its negative impact on the condition of the coronary arteries, contributes to obesity, which is, in turn, an additional risk factor for the development of ischemia and related complications.

 Reversible risk factors:

-Hypodynamia - low physical activity, or hypotension, also poses a serious threat to the health of the coronary arteries.
-The negative consequences of physical inactivity are manifested in a state of activity, when the heart, weaned from exertion, is forced to pump an unexpectedly large amount of blood.
+Physical inactivity Low physical activity, or hypotension, also poses a serious threat to the health of the coronary arteries.
+The negative consequences of physical inactivity manifest themselves in a state of activity, when the heart, unaccustomed to stress, is forced to pump an unexpectedly large amount of blood.

 Obesity - is a fairly common cause of heart disease, in particular ischemic heart disease.
-In addition, excess fat deposition further increases the risk of complications during the course of cardiac ischemia.
-Despite its danger, obesity, in most cases, is a reversible risk factor - the load on the heart decreases in direct proportion to the decrease in body weight.
+In addition, excess fat deposition further increases the risk of complications during cardiac ischemia.
+Despite its danger, obesity, in most cases, is a reversible risk factor - the load on the heart decreases in direct proportion to the loss of body weight.

-Smoking Is another reversible, but rather dangerous factor in the development of coronary artery disease.
-According to the data of various studies, the risk of ischemia in a smoking part of the world's population is 2-7 times higher than in a nonsmoker.
-Despite the variance in numbers, the negative effects of tobacco dependence on heart health are clearly supported by numerous studies.
+Smoking - another reversible, but rather dangerous factor in the development of IHD.
+According to various studies, the risk of developing ischemia in the smoking part of the world's population is 2-7 times higher than in non-smokers.
+Although the numbers vary, the negative impact of tobacco addiction on heart health is clearly supported by numerous studies.

-Alcoholism - those who still did not know about this or doubted should be warned: alcohol has a detrimental effect on the health of your heart, as well as on health in general.
-Despite the periodic statements of some "luminaries" about the harmlessness and even benefits of alcohol, the statistics are relentless - about 20% of deaths from cardiovascular diseases are caused by excessive alcohol consumption.
-In addition to obvious signs of the development of coronary artery disease on the basis of alcohol abuse, there are so-called "sober" cases, when the consequences of harmful effects are manifested after years of life without alcohol.
-The negative effect of ethylene on the cardiovascular system goes along several lines:
+Alcoholism - those who still did not know about this or doubted it should be warned: alcohol has a detrimental effect on the health of your heart, as well as on your health in general.
+Despite periodic statements by some “luminaries” about the harmlessness and even benefits of alcohol, the statistics are inexorable - about 20% of deaths from cardiovascular diseases are caused by excessive alcohol consumption.
+In addition to obvious signs of the development of IHD due to alcohol abuse, there are so-called “sober” cases, when the consequences of harmful effects appear after years of life without alcohol.
+The negative impact of ethylene on the cardiovascular system occurs in several directions:

-• Acting on the distribution of electrolytes, alcohol causes disturbances in the work of the coronary vessels.
+• By affecting the distribution of electrolytes, alcohol causes disruption of the coronary vessels.

-• Once in the blood, alcohol causes hemolysis (breakdown of red blood cells, the very ones that are carried).
+• Once in the blood, alcohol causes hemolysis (the breakdown of red blood cells, the very ones that carry them).

-• Alcohol disrupts the mechanisms of blood sugar regulation, changing its level up to the state of hypoglycemia.
+• Alcohol disrupts the mechanisms of blood sugar regulation, changing its level up to a state of hypoglycemia.

-In most cases of ischemia, several factors take place at once.
-At the same time, the presence of reversible risk factors, unfortunately, is usually promoted by trivial human disorder.
-With a responsible attitude to one's own health, the risk of developing coronary artery disease can be significantly reduced by getting rid of bad habits, keeping food in moderation and maintaining physical activity.
+In most cases of ischemia, several factors occur at once.
+At the same time, the presence of reversible risk factors, annoying as it may be, is usually facilitated by trivial human carelessness.
+With a responsible attitude towards your own health, the risk of developing coronary heart disease can be significantly reduced by getting rid of bad habits, maintaining moderation in food consumption and maintaining physical activity.

 The brain is the center that directly controls the functionality of the entire organism.
-Even minor failures of its work are reflected in a certain branch of human activity, depending on the sector that has been affected.
-Often, the reason for the deterioration of the functioning of the brain is the violation of its blood circulation, which in medicine is called ischemia.
+Even minor failures in its operation are reflected in a certain sector of human activity, depending on the sector that suffered from problems.
+Often the cause of deterioration in the functioning of the brain is a violation of its blood circulation, which in medicine is called ischemia.

-Cerebral ischemia is considered a widespread disease in modern times, dangerous for human life and its quality.
-In this article, we will talk about the disease, the reasons for its development, varieties, symptoms and treatment options.
+Cerebral ischemia is considered a common disease in modern times, dangerous to human life and its quality.
+In this article we will talk about the disease, the causes of its development, types, symptoms and treatment options.

 Types of pathology

-Ischemia by many people who do not have a medical education, or do not face this problem in real lifeassociated with stroke.
-Indeed, quite often an ailment is the root cause of such a precedent, however, the ischemic state of the brain is dangerous not only with a stroke.
+Ischemia by many people who do not have medical training, or who do not face this problem in real life, is associated with stroke.
+Indeed, often an illness is the root cause of such a precedent, however, the ischemic state of the brain is dangerous not only due to a stroke.

-Ischemia is a pathology that evolves against the background of an unsatisfactory supply of oxygen to the brain tissues, which subsequently results in partial or complete death of hemispheric tissues, or their incorrect functionality when.
+Ischemia is a pathology that evolves against the background of unsatisfactory supply of oxygen to the brain tissues, which subsequently results in partial or complete death of the tissues of the hemispheres, or their incorrect functionality during.

-1. Focal ischemia is diagnosed by doctors when a thrombus or deposits inside the vessel of the lumen is blocked, on the basis of which the blood supply to a certain brain segment is limited.
-With this development of events, a specific part of the brain suffers, which is dangerous due to tissue necrosis in this region or their partial oxygen crisis.
+1. Focal ischemia is diagnosed by doctors when there is a blockage of a blood clot or deposits inside the lumen of a vessel, which limits the blood supply to a certain brain segment.
+With this development of events, a specific area of the brain suffers, which is dangerous due to tissue necrosis in this region or their partial oxygen crisis.

-2. The second type of pathology is chronic cerebral ischemia, in which there is a deterioration or absolute completion of the blood supply to the organ.
-It is often diagnosed by physicians when the heart stops or blood pressure drops to a minimum.
+2. The second type of pathology is chronic cerebral ischemia, in which there is a deterioration or complete cessation of the blood supply to the organ.
+It is often diagnosed by doctors when the heart stops or the blood pressure drops to an extreme minimum.

 Causes of pathology

-Deterioration of blood transport, and with it vital oxygen, is a state of a special category of danger for the body, especially when it comes to the brain, which is responsible not only for speech and coordination of human movements, but also for mental, emotional, informational and other functions.
+Deterioration in the transportation of blood, and with it vital oxygen, is a condition of a special category of danger for the body, especially if it concerns the brain, which is responsible not only for speech and coordination of human movements, but also for mental, emotional, information and other functions.

-In order to anticipate and exclude the development of a disease that is very difficult to respond to therapy with late detection, it is necessary to know what may become the primary source of its progression.
-It is worth noting that the reasons for the development of the disease are multifaceted, they can be of a direct or indirect type.
-Let's consider the main root causes of pathology, depending on its type.
+In order to predict and exclude the development of a disease that responds very difficult to therapy if detected late, it is necessary to know what can become the primary source of its progression.
+It is worth noting that the reasons for the development of the disease are multifaceted and can be direct or indirect.
+Let's consider the main root causes of pathology depending on its type.

 Primary sources of development of focal ischemia

-A common cause of fragmented ischemia is atherosclerosis, which is identified by physicians as a pathology in which plaques formed from harmful fats, salts and fiber are generated on the inner surface of the vessel.
-At a certain stage, when the plaque reaches large-scale parameters, the surface of the vessel ruptures, a thrombus forms in the problem node, which becomes a barrier to blood flow.
+A common cause of ischemia in the fragmentary category is atherosclerosis, identified by doctors as a pathology in which plaques formed from harmful fats, salts and fiber are generated on the inner surface of the vessel.
+At a certain stage, when the plaque reaches large-scale parameters, the surface of the vessel ruptures, a blood clot forms in the problem node, which becomes a barrier to blood flow.

-Second, not less popular reason focal ischemia is embolism.
-In this case, the cerebral highways are blocked by an embolus, which is a blood clot formed in another region of the body and ending up in the arteries of the hemispheres with blood flow.
-The carotid arteries and heart are often the source of the embolus.
+Second, no less popular reason focal ischemia is embolism.
+In this case, the cerebral highways are blocked by an embolus, which is a blood clot that has formed in another region of the body and landed in the arteries of the hemispheres with the blood flow.
+The source of the embolus is often the carotid arteries and the heart.

-The formation of blood clots in the heart often arises against the background of disturbances in its rhythm, defects or tumor formations in the organ, inflammatory processes in the internal muscles.
-Atherosclerosis often provokes an embolus in the carotid arteries.
+The formation of blood clots in the heart often arises against the background of disturbances in its rhythm, defects or tumor formations in the organ, and inflammatory processes in the internal muscles.
+Atherosclerosis often provokes embolus rupture in the carotid arteries.

-The process of blockage of the channel in the brain as a result of thrombosis or embolism is a lightning-fast phenomenon in which a clot, entering a blood line with a small diameter, blocks blood flow to a specific segment of the brain, with all the ensuing consequences in the form of tissue atrophy.
+The process of blockage of a channel in the brain as a result of thrombosis or embolism is a lightning-fast phenomenon in which a clot, entering a bloodstream with a small diameter, blocks blood flow to a specific segment of the brain, with all the ensuing consequences in the form of tissue atrophy.

 Global type of ischemia: causes